 one final burst

-He returned to operations in 135 Wing in Holland in the spring of 1945, when he joined No. 274 Squadron, a Tempest unit, as a Flight Commander.
-And it was in this capacity that he claimed his last victory, a Do.
-217 shot down south-west of Kiel:
+Johnnie Houlton returned to the 135 Wing in Holland in the spring of 1945, stepping into the role of Flight Commander for No. 274 Squadron, which operated Tempests.
+It was here that he claimed his last victory, successfully shooting down a Do.
+217 south-west of Kiel.

 One week before Germany capitulated, however, a Dornier bomber flew right underneath me at zero feet, heading in the general direction of Norway.
 A two-second burst from the four 20mm. guns brought an end to the attempted escape, which meant I had accounted for the last - as well as the first - of the enemy aircraft destroyed by 135 Wing of the R.A.F.
 2nd Tactical Air Force.